rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthbuttons.md

 - `sizerEvents` : Set `true` to fire [sizer events](ui-basesizer.md#events).
 Default value is `false`.
 - `eventEmitter` : Dispatch buttons' touch events to other game obhect, default is this buttons game object.
 - `groupName` : Optional group name for argument of touch events.
-- `type` : Type/behavior of these buttons.
+- `buttonsType` : Type/behavior of these buttons.
     - `undefined` : No extra behavior, default value.
     - `'checkboxes'` : Set these buttons to checkboxes.
     - `'radio'` : Set these buttons to radio.